eartvit/mlasp-on-ocp/README.md

 The model serving may easily be implemented with the help of the [Seldon](https://seldon.io) framework (also available as an operator for OpenShift, or by being packaged in a container which is then deployed on OpenShift).

 Using Seldon it is an extremely simple and convenient way to deploy a machine learning model, as Seldon acts as a wrapper for the trained model binary and has a built in web server that can exposes an HTTP interface with REST or gRPC methods for passing input to the model in order to obtain a prediction.
-In addition, Seldon also offers an extensible class which is extrmely useful not only for customizing the input data for the model query (i.e. when preprocessing is required on the raw data before the model inferencing can be performed), but also for exposing metrics about the model (and its performance).
+In addition, Seldon also offers an extensible class which is extremely useful not only for customizing the input data for the model query (i.e. when preprocessing is required on the raw data before the model inferencing can be performed), but also for exposing metrics about the model (and its performance).
 The metrics are exposed also over HTTP following a format compatible with Prometheus monitoring (Prometheus can scrape at regular intervals the Seldon metrics endpoint to retrieve the data).
 This is extremely useful in system administration and operations where model performance (and drift) may be monitored.

 This repository has an example of a custom Seldon deployment using the Python language wrapper and then packaged with Docker.
 OpenShift *Source-to-Image* (S2I) deployment strategy can create a Kubernetes deployment using the source code from a Git repository which must also contain the Docker file specifications and Python package requirements.
-The example ML model packaging and deployment is dound in the [model-app](model-app/) folder of this repository.
+The example ML model packaging and deployment is found in the [model-app](model-app/) folder of this repository.

-In order to deploy it, go to the OpenShift Console and switch to Developer mode from the top-left corner navication menu (ensure you are in ```demo1``` project space).
+In order to deploy it, go to the OpenShift Console and switch to Developer mode from the top-left corner navigation menu (ensure you are in ```demo1``` project space).
 ![ocp-developer-01](images/ocp-developer-01.png)

 The "Add" navigation menu entry on the left displays the various options available for creating/deploying new application in the selected project space (in our case demo1).